Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 # JHelioviewer Interfaces #

 JHelioviewer communicates with the Helioviewer services using the HTTP network protocol.
 The JPEG2000 data service is implemented using a subset of the JPIP protocol on top of the HTTP network protocol.
-In addition, the JHelioviewer client supports the SAMP protocol (<http://www.ivoa.net/documents/SAMP/>) and includes a SAMP hub.
+In addition, JHelioviewer supports the SAMP protocol (<http://www.ivoa.net/documents/SAMP/>) and includes a SAMP hub.

 ## Image Services API ##